cycle/docs/advanced/uuid.md

 # UUID as primary key
-It is possible to use any type of primary sequence for your entities by altering default `Cycle\ORM\Mapper\Mapper` behavior.
-In order to do that we have to define a custom column with `primary` flag.
+It is possible to use any type of primary sequence for your entities by altering the default `Cycle\ORM\Mapper\Mapper` behavior.
+In order to do that we have to define a custom column with the `primary` flag.

-> You can also specify primary key value directly in your entity, Mapper will accept it as expected value.
+> You can also specify a primary key value directly in your entity, the Mapper will accept it as the expected value.

 ## Entity
-To define specific column as primary key use annotation option `primary`:
+To define a specific column as the primary key, use the annotation option `primary`:

 ```php
 /**